luci-project/eval-atc23/libxcrypt/README.md

 [Docker Engine](https://docs.docker.com/engine/install/ubuntu/) is required for building and testing (using the [official Debian Bullseye Docker image](https://hub.docker.com/_/debian)).

-You have to setup the environment by building and installing *Luci* and its submodules:
+You have to set up the environment by building and installing *Luci* and its submodules:

     ../setup.sh